 - a better appreciation and understanding of management in a complex, uncertain, and interdisciplinary high-tech business environment

-The New Venture Creation class is designed to provide a practical introduction to business modelling and understanding how new ventures are developed.
+The New Venture Creation class, run by the Hunter Centre for Entrepreneurship, is designed to provide a practical introduction to business modelling and understanding how new ventures are developed.
 The class is multi-disciplinary in nature and integrates within it the main business disciplines.
 It focuses upon the processes within new businesses but draws comparisons with larger organisations and as such introduces a more entrepreneurial approach to the career patterns of individuals who pursue careers in larger organisations.

 Choose seven from this list